-Infusion of E. coli LPS with a dose of 4 ng/kg has previously been proven to be safe in healthy adult volunteers in our institution.1,2 The use of an autologous transfusion human volunteer model has also been proven to be safe.3 Furthermore transfusions will be prepared and transfused using the standard clinical protocols by Sanquin and our hospital.
+1. Infusion of E. coli LPS with a dose of 4 ng/kg has previously been proven to be safe in healthy adult volunteers in our institution.
+We will use a lower dose of 2 ng/kg which will induce neutrophil priming but will not result in a SIRS reaction.
+2. The use of an autologous transfusion human volunteer model has also been proven to be safe.
+3. Furthermore transfusions will be prepared and transfused using the standard clinical protocols by Sanquin and our hospital.
 The combination of these two models is expected only to cause mild temporary side effects because of the following reasons: 1.
 Pre-clinical studies show only mild lung injury after a first hit of LPS 2mg/kg and a second hit of transfusion of stored blood products.
-2. In the present model a 500 fold lower dose of LPS (4ng/kg) will be used compared to the pre-clinical model which we assume will make the model less severe.
+2. In the present model a 1000 fold lower dose of LPS (2ng/kg) will be used compared to the pre-clinical model which we assume will make the model less severe.